TencentMediaLab/GME/GME Developer Manual/Windows Developer Manual/Windows SDK Developer Manual_intl.md

 ### Team voice chat room
-For more information on how to integrate team voice chat, please see relevant [integration document](/GME%20Introduction_intl.md).
+For more information on how to integrate team voice chat, please refer to [integration document](/GME%20Introduction_intl.md).

 #### Function prototype
 ```